tomas/resizer/README.md

 ## Installation

 Create a folder under RAILS_ROOT/lib called paperclip_processors, and drop resizer.rb in it.
+Paperclip automatically loads processors available in that path.

 Now you can pass :resizer as a Paperclip processor in the has_attached_file options hash.
 Example:

 ```
   has_attached_file :avatar